-I recommended longer term solutions for exercise and diet.
+I recommended longer-term solutions for exercise and diet.

 That’s because keeping fat off is a permanent lifestyle change.
-It’s not a one time thing.
+It’s not a one-time thing.
 You have to stay fit.

 Right now, your cue-action-reward cycle is messed up.

 You want more food because you’re fat, and you’re fat because you want more food.
-It’s Catch-22.
+It’s a Catch-22.

 But over time it will change.
 You will break the cycle.
 Things will get better.

-That requires work, but I promise, it gets easier.
+It requires work, but I promise, it gets easier.
 You won’t even notice it after a while – it becomes that effortless.

 4 weeks: You start to notice changes in yourself.